takram-design-engineering/three-geospatial/packages/clouds/README.md

 - Light shafts (crepuscular rays)
 - Haze (sparse fog)

-This library is part of a project to prototype the rendering aspect of a Web GIS engine.
-For more details on the background and current status of this project, please refer to the [main README](/README.md).
+This library is under active development and is in pre-release status.

 **This document is a draft.**